 The end of a marriage often means big financial adjustments for both spouses.
-Taking steps early in the divorce process to get your finances together can help you maintain some control during this tumultuous time.
+Taking steps early in the divorce process to financially prepare for your divorce can help you maintain some control during this tumultuous time.

 A major issue in nearly all divorces is how to divide the couple's "marital estate."
 The marital estate includes all assets and debts acquired during the marriage.
 Unless divorcing spouses agree on how to divide everything, a judge will evaluate and divide the marital estate using the state's property division laws.
 Some states divide the estate "equally" (community property states), while others use an "equitable distribution" method, which means a fair (but not necessarily equal) division.

 Before you can resolve how to allocate your assets and debts, you, your spouse, and the court must have a complete picture of your assets, debts, and expenses.
 To this end, most courts require each spouse to provide a detailed financial disclosure to the court and one another.

 Gathering financial information as early as possible arms you with the information you'll need to make sure you get the best financial results possible, and allows you to move quickly through the disclosure process.

 The process of dividing the marital estate can go more smoothly and reach a resolution faster when spouses work together.
 But cooperation between divorcing spouses isn't always possible, and sometimes, as the divorce progresses, spouses become less willing to work with one another.
 So, regardless of your current relationship with your spouse, you should take steps to gather as much of the information in this divorce financial checklist as possible.

 Take inventory of all property and belongings you have, and make copies of all documentation you have regarding these items.
 It's a good idea to collect information about: